The Perfect 2 Day Budapest Itinerary for First-Timers

 Pay your respect at the Shoes on the Danube Bank

-After you finished visiting the Basilica, make your way down to the Danube river once again.
+After you finish visiting the Basilica, make your way down to the Danube River once again.
 But this time you will be walking on the Pest side which offers a whole different view!
 Make sure to stop at the Shoes on the Danube Bank on your way.

 The shoes are a haunting tribute dedicated to all the Jews who lost their lives during World War II in Budapest.
 Nearly 20,000 of them were killed along the Danube Bank and they were all forced to remove their shoes before the gunfire.